tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Many peer-to-peer online Real-time strategy games use a modified Lockstep protocol as a consensus protocol in order to manage game state between players in a game.
 Each game action results in a game state delta broadcast to all other  players in the game along with a hash of the total game state.
 Each player validates the change by applying the delta to their own game state and comparing the game state hashes.
 If the hashes do not agree then a vote is cast, and those players whose game state is in the minority are disconnected and removed from the game (known as a desync.) [[21]]

-## <a name="h-Permission-Blockchains"> </a>Permission Blockchains
+## <a name="h-Permission-Block-Chains"> </a>Permission Block Chains

-Byzantine agreement schemes are considered well suited for permission blockchains, where the identify of the participants is known.
+Byzantine agreement schemes are considered well suited for permission block chains, where the identify of the participants is known.
 Examples include Hyperledger and Tendermint.
 Here the Federated Consensus Algorithm is implemented. [[9]]

 ### <a name="h-Hyperledger-Fabric-(HLF)"> </a>Hyperledger Fabric (HLF)

 Hyperledger began as a project under the LinX Foundation in early 2016 [[13]], with the aim of creating an open-source cross-industry standard platform for distributed ledgers.
 Hyperledger Fabric is an implementation of a distributed ledger platform for running smart contracts, leveraging familiar and proven technologies, with a modular architecture allowing pluggable implementations of various functions.
 The distributed ledger protocol of the fabric is run on the peers. [[11]]

-The blockchains hash chain is computed based on the executed transactions and resulting persistent state.
+The block chains hash chain is computed based on the executed transactions and resulting persistent state.
 The replicated execution of chaincode is used for validating the transactions.
 They assume that among *n* validating peers, at most *f<n/3* (where *f* is the number of faulty nodes and *n* is the number of nodes present in the network) may behave arbitrarily, while others will execute correctly, thus adapting to concept BFT consensus.
 Since hyper ledge fabric proposes to follow Practical Byzantine Fault Tolerance, the chaincode transactions must be deterministic in nature, otherwise different peers might have different persistent state.
 SIEVE protocol is used to filter out the non-deterministic transactions, thus assuring a unique persistent state among peers. [[11]]

-A prominent example for permission blockchain platforms is Hyperledger Fabric (HLF).
+A prominent example for permission block chain platforms is Hyperledger Fabric (HLF).
 While being redesigned for a v1.0 release, the formats goal was to achieve extensibility.
 HLF v1.0 allows for multiple of its modules to be exchanged, *viz* membership service, consensus mechanism.
 Being permission, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
 So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka. [[9]]

 ### <a name="h-Tendermint"> </a>Tendermint